Before I helped 5,000 women

 In the end, I spent five years struggling to figure it out, then three years killing it once I did.
 We won multiple awards including 3x Inc. 5000 and Best Places to Work.
 This success got us on the radar of a publicly traded company, and I successfully sold and exited my business.

-Looking back, I unraveled the secrets of my success.
+Looking back, I discovered the secrets of my success.

-Every time I stumbled or felt self-doubt, the key to moving ahead relied upon three steps.
+Every time I stumbled or felt self-doubt, the key to moving ahead relied upon these steps:

-Over the years, I’ve helped more than 4,000 women in career transition realize their big dreams by following this same approach.
-And now, I’ve built Thrive-her to continue that success.
+Over the years, I’ve helped thousands of women in career transitions realize their big dreams by following this same approach.
+And now, I’ve built ThriveHer to help women turn their professional experience into a thriving consulting business - all with the content, coaching and community they need to thrive!

 IT’S YOUR TURN!
 IT’S YOUR TIME!

-Thrive-Her isn’t just coaching – it’s a movement.
+ThriveHer isn’t just a coaching company – it’s a movement.

 Right now is the greatest time in our country’s history for women to own their power and design lives that our mothers only dreamed about.
 But too many of us are still playing SMALL.